CRISPR-Cas Advanced Plant Breeding

 - CRISPR-Cas as an advanced plant breeding tool represents tremendous promise and potential.
 It can facilitate precision crop breeding by working with the native characteristics available within the crop, a process often called “genome editing”.

 - CRISPR-Cas can also be applied to produce transgenic crops.

-- DuPont Pioneer is a world leader in CRISPR-Cas advanced breeding applications in agriculture and is developing its first CRISPR-Cas enabled commercial product, a next generation of waxy corn, to be the pioneer agricultural product on the market developed with CRISPR-Cas.
+- Pioneer is a world leader in CRISPR-Cas advanced breeding applications in agriculture and is developing its first CRISPR-Cas enabled commercial product, a next generation of waxy corn, to be the pioneer agricultural product on the market developed with CRISPR-Cas.

 - Pioneer welcomes the opportunity to collaborate with others to realize the full potential of the CRISPR-Cas advanced breeding technology.
 As an example, it has established a public-private partnership with the International Maize and Wheat Improvement Center (CIMMYT) to apply CRISPR-Cas technology to address the needs of smallholder farmers around the world.

 CRISPR-Cas has numerous potential agricultural applications including improvements to yield, disease resistance, drought tolerance, and output characteristics.